 Extensive disease – it’s clear that the cancer has spread outside the lung, within the chest area or to other parts of the body.

 Small cell lung cancer often spreads outside the lung quite early on.
 Even if the doctor can’t see any evidence of the spread on your scans, it’s likely that some cancer cells will have broken away and travelled through the bloodstream or lymphatic system.

 To be safe, small cell lung cancers are usually treated as though they have spread, whether any secondary cancer can be seen or not.

-Stage 3 cancer is also divided in two:
+This stage is also divided into two: